hasktorch/hasktorch/README.md

-# HaskTorch
+# hasktorch

-A Haskell library for tensors and dynamic neural networks using [Torch](https://github.com/torch/torch7).
+A Haskell library for tensors and neural networks using [Torch](https://github.com/torch/torch7).

 *This library is in early development and is not recommended for use except by project contributors*

+## Project Organization

+- `codegen/` - Parsers that wrap TH C files and generate raw Haskell bindings.
+- `core/` - Memory-managed low-level operations that wrap raw bindings.
+- `examples/` - Usage examples
+- `interface/` - Shared types
+- `output/` - staging directory for `codegen/` output, should not be under source control.
+- `raw/` - Comprehensive raw bindings to C TorcH (TH) functions.
+- `tests/` - Integration tests
+- `tools/` - Misc tools
+- `vendor/` - 3rd party dependencies as git submodules (links to TH C library)

 ## Setup Instructions

-Retrieve git submodules with
+Retrieve git submodules (includes TorcH library) with

 ```
 git submodule update --init --recursive`
 ```

-From within the `vendor`, directory, run:
+From within the `vendor/`, directory, run:

 ```
 build-torch-core.sh
 ```

-Then build using stack:
+Then build the project using stack:

 ```
 stack build